nevaehRen/nevaehRen.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 Our lab members come from diverse backgrounds but share a common interests in quantitative studies of pancreatic islets.
-We apply, develop and integrate theoretical, computational and experimental methods and tools to understand the insulin and glucagon secretion, as well as blood glucose homeostasis.
+We believe that interdisciplinary approaches at systems level will gain new insights on pancreatic physiology research.

 {% include section.html %}